 For our posts to be interesting, but concise, we give our readers information about the topic in well-structured and well-written sentences to convey the information.
 If your sentence is effective in five words, that’s okay.
 However, just reading five-word sentences is like an elementary school book, so vary your sentence lengths.

 Even with interesting content, our readers expect visuals to make the experience better.
 We want to know more without reading more, and visuals help us understand the content, too.

-Images: Improving, Boring or Bogging Down?
+Images: Improving, Boring, or Bogging Down?

-Although we’ve been taught to use images to reinforce our point, add visual interest to our posts, or create breathing space for the reader, too many images can either slow down your load time or prove too distracting for the reader, and in some cases, are just boring.
+Although we’ve been taught to use images to reinforce our point, add visual interest to our posts, or create breathing space for the reader, too many images can either slow down your load time or prove too distracting for the reader, and in some cases, are just dull.

-One interesting fact is that people like their images either to the right or the left of their text, rather than placed above or directly below it, so having our images adjacent to the text seems normal now.
+One interesting fact is that people like their images either to the right or the left of their text, rather than placed above or directly below it, so having our images adjacent to the text seems familiar now.